 Carbohydrates, also known as carbs, are one of three primary macronutrients, along with protein and fat, that are found in our food.
 The term “carbohydrates” is actually an umbrella term for foods that contain single, double, or multiple units of sugar known as saccharides.
 The three primary dietary components of carbohydrates are:

-Sugars: Sweet-tasting, short-chain sugar molecules which include glucose, fructose, galactose, and sucrose, also known as monosaccharides (meaning one), disaccharides (meaning two) or oligosaccharides (meaning few).
+Sugars: Sweet-tasting, short-chain sugar molecules which include glucose, fructose, galactose, and sucrose, also known as monosaccharides (meaning one), disaccharides (meaning two), or oligosaccharides (meaning few).

 Starches: Long-chain sugar molecules which are converted into glucose by digestion, also known as polysaccharides (meaning many).

-Fibre: Non-digestible form of polysaccharides found in plant foods.
+Fiber: Non-digestible form of polysaccharides found in plant foods.

 Complex Carbs vs. Simple Carbs

 Depending on the total number of saccharides (sugars) present in the structure, carbohydrates are classified as mono- (1), di- (2), oligo- (3-20), or poly- (20+) saccharides.
-Monosaccharides and disaccharides (sugars) are considered simple carbohydrates, while oligosaccharides and polysaccharides (starches and fibre) are considered complex carbohydrates.
+Monosaccharides and disaccharides (sugars) are considered simple carbohydrates, while oligosaccharides and polysaccharides (starches and fiber) are considered complex carbohydrates.

 What Are Good Carbs?